To register for a class go to: www.virtus.org

 Ongoing Efforts at Saint Ambrose

-We have conducted an evaluation of all rooms, procedures, volunteers and staff to insure the safety of all individuals while on Saint Ambrose campus.
-A healing conversation was held with staff, leadership groups, and interested parishioners to provide open discussion regarding the abuse scandal.
+We have conducted our quarterly evaluation of all rooms, procedures, volunteers and staff to insure the safety of all individuals while on Saint Ambrose campus.

 As We Go Forward at Saint Ambrose